Austio/learning/ElasticSearch/relevant-search/relevant-search.md

 TF Weight = sqrt(tf)
 IDF Weight = log(numDox/ (df + 1)) + 1

-Finally, a term showing up in a field that is short is probably more relevant that one that shows up in a long description.
+fieldNorm: a term showing up in a field that is short is probably more relevant that one that shows up in a long description.
 For instance, 1 alien word in a 3 sentence blurb vs in a 1000 page book.
 To handle this they normalize fieldNorm = 1 / sqrt(fieldlength)

 Ex example explain from these would be